 Master adire artist Gasali Adeyemo creates beautiful fabric and clothing using a technique he learned in his native Nigeria.
-He specializes in indigo dyes because of their cultural importance to his people, and each textile has traditional Yoruba designs, with symbolic and biographical meanings.
+He specializes in indigo dyes because of their cultural importance to his people.
+Each textile has traditional Yoruba designs, with symbolic and biographical meanings.
 Growing up, Adeyemo’s creative inspiration was his mother, who made clothing for him and the rest of their family.

 In adire, different designs are applied to the fabric, each bearing special meaning.
 Batik is the process of creating designs using either beeswax or paraffin wax, heated and applied to fabric using wood stamps, stencils, or foam rubber.
 After creating the design on the fabric, the piece is dyed and wax is removed, leaving behind gorgeously patterned areas of vibrant color.
 In the adire technique, patterns are created by hand with cassava paste, after which the cloth is dyed and the cassava is scraped away.
 Adeyemo is also adept at tie-dye.
 “My mother was the most important teacher in my life,” maintains Adeyemo.
 “She gave me a love of fiber art which began by just watching her and learning the designs and what they represented.”